robertmcatee/robertmcatee.github.io/README.md

 ## 💼 Experience
 * 2023 - Present \
-Chief of Hosting Services Division \
+Chief of the Hosting Services Division \
 Administrative Office of the U.S. Courts
 * 2020 - 2023 \
 Director of Information Technology \